NHSDigital/screening-design-history/app/posts/manage-breast-screening/2025/01/2025-02-03-defining-appointment-status-labels.md

 We went with the most succinct option that could not be confused with another scenario.

-The ‘Completed’ status was a strong option, although it could be applied to various scenarios (an appointment where the participant does not get screened is theoretially ‘complete’).
+The ‘Completed’ status was a strong option, although it could be applied to various situations (an appointment where the participant does not get screened is theoretially ‘complete’).

 ### Scenario - mammographer began taking images but could not complete the process